 - Combine the serrano pepper, onion, salt, and lime in a large bowl and allow to marinate for 10 minutes.

-- Add the tomatoes, garlic (if using), and cilantro to the onion mixture, omitting as much of the tomato liquid as you can to avoid the salsa becoming watery.
+- Add the tomatoes to the onion mixture, along with the garlic and cilantro.
 Mix to combine, then season to taste with salt and pepper.
 Toss again, and adjust seasonings accordingly, adding more salt or lime juice as needed.
 Allow to rest for 5-10 minutes to allow the flavors to meld.